 Koreatown

-There are many Korean BBQ joints to awesome karaoke bars.
+There are many Korean BBQ joints and awesome karaoke bars.
 You should definitely visit all of Koreatown’s best spots.
 They are spread out across the town.
 However, if you go along Wilshire Boulevard between Western Avenues and Vermont, you will find the most going on.

 Where To Stay